MarzukhAsjad/anigen-flask-app/README.md

 The server will start running on http://localhost:5000.

 ## Usage
 Access the Flask app by visiting http://localhost:5000 in your web browser.
+Run the anigen-blender-utils tool by visiting http://localhost:5000/exec

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.